Green Friday Is The New Black Friday

 Whilst the origins of Black Friday date back to 1950’s America, the Americans are also behind the creation of Green Friday.
 This year several of their National Parks offered free entrance to entice the public to spend a day in the great outdoors instead of traipsing around the shops or sitting in front of their computer screens searching for the best online deals.

-So we suggested that if you were in the UK you could swap Black Friday for a green one by not only avoiding the shops and those very special online offers on items you don’t really need but by spending it outdoors with friends or family or simply enjoying a cup of tea, slice of cake and a good chat with a loved one.
+So we suggested that if you were in the UK you could swap Black Friday for a green one by not only avoiding supermarkets and those very special online offers from massive retailers for products you didn’t need.
+You could instead choose to support a small local business or ethical/green retailer where your money will make a real difference.

 If you’re interested in enjoying a low impact, more sustainable Christmas why not plan ahead now and decide how you can cut waste, buy less and enjoy a fantastic Christmas at the same time.